WHITEFLAG

 Valuation Gap

 Plain English: Difference between what seller thinks country is worth vs. what buyer will actually pay.
-Seller sees human capital; buyer sees brain drain.
+Seller sees full human capital; buyer sees only what's retained (human capital resilience).
 Seller sees alliance value; buyer sees stranding.

 Why It Exists: Seller owns the territory + alliances + full human capital.
 Buyer inherits territory only (in hostile scenario).
 Gap reflects value destruction.

 Example: Germany valued at $2T (seller view, includes NATO/EU).
-If China buys hostilely: Buyer sees $1.1T (after alliance stranding, brain drain, integration costs).
+If China buys hostilely: Buyer sees $1.1T (after alliance stranding, human capital flight, integration costs).
 Gap = $900B value destruction.

 Fragile States Index (FSI)